 All but one of the several anchors were raised out of the water by strong bodies, the rat-tat-tat of the turning capstan and the heave-hos of lusty voices filling the dawn stillness with their rhythmic music.
 Two lithe young apprentice sailors climbed the foremast.
 “Ease the rope of the foresail!” rang out the voice of Magellan, before intoning a prayer of departure: “In the name of the Holy Trinity — Father, Son, and Holy Spirit, three persons in one single true God — that they may be with us and give us good and safe voyage, and carry us and return us safely to our homes!”
 The apprentices, working in efficient tandem with the men on the deck below, unfurled the sails.
 The clean, fresh canvas snapped taut in the breeze, even as the capstan clicked into action once again, hauling up the last of the anchors.
 And on that ringing note the Trinidad moved off, followed by the other ships, the wind at their backs and the limitless ocean ahead of them, changing from black to gray to a glittering azure as the sun climbed higher in the sky above.
 It was a beautiful morning to be sailing.

-Fewer than one-third of the men onboard the five ships would ever see home again.
+Fewer than a third of the men onboard the five ships would ever see home again.

 A quick note from the author before we begin: I encourage you to follow along with this tale of globe-spanning adventure on a real globe, of the sort that you can usually find for a pittance at flea markets and thrift stores everywhere.
 It’s the best geographical investment you can make.
 Trust me when I say that no two-dimensional map, whether viewed on paper or on a screen, can give you so undistorted an image of the real shape of our world.